Spark deficient Gabor frames: Background

 This yields the following theorem: \begin{thm} For $N$ odd, there is a unique faithful irreducible projective representation of $(\ZZ/N\ZZ)^2\rtimes\SL(2,\ZZ/N\ZZ)$ of dimension $N$, up to unitary equivalence. \end{thm}

-\begin{proof} We denote by $\rho$ the standard representation of $(\ZZ/N\ZZ)^2\rtimes\SL(2,\ZZ/N\ZZ)$, and let $\wt{\rho}$ denote another representation of dimension $N$ with the same properties.
+\begin{proof} Let $\rho$ be the standard representation of $(\ZZ/N\ZZ)^2\rtimes\SL(2,\ZZ/N\ZZ)$ defined in the beginning of this subsection, and let $\wt{\rho}$ denote another representation of dimension $N$ with the same properties.
 By Weyl's theorem \cite{FKL09,W31}, we may assume without loss of generality that

 Since the image of $\SL(2,\ZZ/N\ZZ)$ acts by conjugation on the image of $(\ZZ/N\ZZ)^2$, the image of $\wt{\rho}$ will also be contained in $C(N)$.
 According to Theorem \ref{appleby}, for any $F\in\SL(2,\ZZ/N\ZZ)$, $\rho(F)$ and $\wt{\rho}(F)$ should differ by an element of $\rho((\ZZ/N\ZZ)^2)$, that is